awawa-dev/HyperSerialESP32/README.md

 For **SPI driven RGB LED strip** APA102: *firmware_esp32_SPI_APA102_SK9822_HD107.bin*, WS8201: *firmware_esp32_SPI_WS2801.bin*

-If you want to disable your first LED because it's used as a sacrificial level shifter, please use [HyperHDR v19](https://github.com/awawa-dev/HyperHDR/pull/379)
+To disable the first LED used as a sacrificial level shifter, use [this](https://github.com/awawa-dev/HyperHDR/pull/379) HyperHDR feature

 For the RGBW firmware the white channel is automatically calculated and R,G,B channels are corrected.